St Just in Penwith Church

 Attraction Type: Historic Church

 Location: Just off the market square in the centre of St Just.
-There is a free town car park signposted from all main roads, about 5 minutes level walk from the church.
+There is a free town car park signposted from all main roads, about five minutes level walk from the church.

 Photo Credit: David Ross and Britain Express